Alan Wiggins: San Diego Padres

 After having spent most of his minor league career as an infielder, he was used almost exclusively as an outfielder with the Hawaii Islanders of the Pacific Coast League in 1981.
 He batted .302 with 73 steals, and received a September call-up to the major leagues as an outfielder.
 In his first stint with the Padres, he got five hits in 14 at bats.
 Wiggins began the following season with the Islanders, but he was called up again by the Padres in early May to replace injured outfielder Gene Richards.
 Wiggins was leading San Diego with 29 stolen bases in 59 games when he was arrested for possession of cocaine in July.
 He was issued a 30-day suspension from baseball, and spent a month in a substance abuse treatment facility.
 The Padres, who were one of the first sports teams to offer an employee assistance program to players, paid for all of his treatment, and he returned to the team in September.
 By 1983 Wiggins had become a regular in the Padres lineup, batting in the leadoff spot and playing in the outfield for most of the season.
 He was exceptional on defense in left field, hit .276 and stole 66 bases.
 He was moved to first base for the last 45 games of the year after Steve Garvey suffered a broken thumb.
 Wiggins' stolen bases total broke the single-season team record of 61 set by Richards in 1980.
 Wiggins was named the team's most valuable player that season.

 Wiggins was moved to second base in 1984, making room for rookie Carmelo Martínez in the outfield.
 Until that season, Martínez had been a first baseman, but the Padres already had a strong player there with Garvey, and they wanted to get Martínez into the lineup to improve their outfield's home run production.
 Wiggins retained the leadoff spot in the lineup, hitting ahead of Tony Gwynn.
-During a May game, Wiggins became the fifth 20th-century MLB player to steal five bases in one game, tying a National League (NL) record.
-In August, Wiggins unwittingly became a party to a series of fights when he was hit with the first pitch of a game by Atlanta Braves pitcher Pascual Pérez.
-The teams retaliated against each other throughout the game with brushback pitches and beanballs, and the tension resulted in three fights and several ejections.
+On May 17, Wiggins became the fifth 20th-century MLB player to steal five bases in one game, tying a National League (NL) record.
+During an August game, Wiggins unwittingly became a party to a series of fights between the Padres and Atlanta Braves when he was hit with the game's first pitch by Braves pitcher Pascual Pérez.
+The teams retaliated against each other throughout the game with brushback pitches and beanballs, and the resulting brawls led to thirteen ejections and even the arrests of five fans who became involved in the fighting.